pharo-open-documentation/pharo-wiki/General/Traits.md

 ## Trait composition

-Traits are composabls, this mean that you can have Traits using other traits.
+Traits are composable, this mean that you can have Traits using other traits.
 It is done in the same way than class using a Trait:

 ```Smalltalk
 Trait named: TMyComposedTrait